TYPO3-Solr/ext-solr/Documentation/Backend/ResultsPlugin.rst

 **"Filters"**:

-This flexform element allows you to define custom filters by selecting a solr field and a value:
+This flexform element allows you to define custom filters by selecting a Solr field and a value:

 .. image:: /Images/Backend/plugin_search_flexform_filter.png